easydns/chapps/README.md

 does not address any of those possible outcomes.
 But we can provide the interesting option of using greylisting for grey areas.

-By default, CHAPPS SPF policy enforcement service uses *greylisting* for emails which receive `softfail` and `none`/`neutral` responses on their SPF checks.
-The plan, as it becomes possible for domain admins to control whether greylisting and/or SPF are applied to their inbound email, is to greylist even emails which receive `pass` from SPF, meaning that any "deliverable" email will be deferred unless it is already coming from a recognized source (tuple) when both are enabled.
+By default, CHAPPS SPF policy enforcement service uses greylisting for emails which receive `softfail` and `none`/`neutral` responses on their SPF checks.
+The plan, as it becomes possible to control whether greylisting and/or SPF are applied to the inbound email of particular domains, is to greylist even emails which receive `pass` from SPF, meaning that any "deliverable" email will be deferred unless it is already coming from a recognized source (tuple), when both are enabled.
 (Non-deliverable categories are: `fail`, `temperror`, `permerror`.)

 ## Upcoming features